fenestbuc/kubar-SCF/README.md

 - **Modularity and Customizability**: Substrate's modular framework allows for the creation of customized blockchain solutions.
 Each component, or 'pallet' in Substrate terminology, can be developed independently and then integrated into the blockchain.
 This modularity is crucial for Kubar Protocol, as it enables the development of specific pallets for transaction processing, DID management, and invoice financing, tailored to supply chain finance requirements.

 - **Interoperability and Cross-Chain Communication**: One of Substrate’s standout features is its inherent ability to facilitate interoperability, a critical requirement for Kubar Protocol.
-Through Polkadot’s relay chain, Substrate-based blockchains can seamlessly interact and transact with other blockchains within the Polkadot network.
+Through Polkadot’s relay chain, Substrate-based blockchains can seamlessly interact and transact with other blockchains within the Polkadot network through Cross-Consensus Message Format (XCM).
 This capability allows Kubar Protocol to leverage the strengths of various blockchains, fostering a more integrated and efficient DeFi ecosystem.

 - **Upgradeability Without Forks**: Substrate enables blockchain networks to upgrade without the need for hard forks.
 This feature is vital for Kubar Protocol, ensuring the platform can evolve and integrate new functionalities over time without disrupting service or splitting the network.